-You can raise the rent on your property after the lease period has ended.
+You can raise the rent on your property after the rental agreement period has ended.
 The exception covers “at-will” tenants if you provide enough notice.
-If you have a month-to-month lease, Missouri tenant laws dictate that you must provide thirty days' notice before the next rent payment’s due date.
+If you have a month-to-month lease agreement, Missouri tenant laws dictate that you must provide thirty days' notice before the next rent payment’s due date.

 You also have disclosed the rules regarding late fees in your Missouri lease agreement.
 There is no state legislation on late fees.
 Missouri lease laws also do not regulate the frequency or amount of rent increases.

 Fair Housing Principles in Missouri

 Since the Fair Housing Act (FHA) is a federal statute, compliance is mandatory in the state of Missouri as well.
-The idea behind the FHA is simple: it was put in place to prevent discrimination in the housing market.
+The idea behind the FHA is simple: it was put in place to prevent housing discrimination in the housing market.

-This Act lists protected classes whom landlords cannot discriminate against in the U.S. These classes are protected against discrimination based on age, sex, and religion.
+The Fair Housing Act lists protected classes that have in the past faced housing discrimination in the U.S. These classes are protected against housing discrimination based on age, sex, and religion.
 In this context, discrimination means that a person from one of the protected classes receives different treatment from other people.

-Let’s look at a few practical examples: Providing false information about the availability of rental housing is a discriminatory practice.
-Quoting a different price and making individual changes to the lease agreement are discriminatory actions as well.
+Let’s look at a few practical examples of housing discrimination: Providing false information about the availability of rental housing is a discriminatory practice.
+Quoting a different price and making individual changes to the lease or rental agreement are discriminatory actions as well.

 Missouri Lease Termination Laws

-There are justifiable reasons for legally breaking a lease in Missouri.
+There are justifiable reasons for legally breaking a lease agreement without lease violation in Missouri.
 These reasons are as follows:

 - Active Military Duty